kaoh/globalplatform/gpshell/src/gpshell.1.md

 Execute the JCOP IDENTIFY command.

 select -aid A000000167413000FF
 Offset 14 (decimal) of the response has the pre-personalized state.
-00h is not fused (not personalized), 01h is fused.
+00h means not fused (not personalized), 01h means fused.

 ## CyberFlex cards